 Once you've exhausted domain name ideas in your company, you can look to people who have less knowledge of what you do.
 They can provide a fresh or original perspective on things.

 Good people to talk to include customers, friends, family and anyone who happens to be around when you need them.
 People like being asked their opinions, so don't be afraid to do so.

 11. Put an original spin on a less-popular extension

 All out of ideas for a .com or .co.uk name?
 It may be time to consider other, newer, less well-known extensions.
-There are many to choose from, and some lend themselves to creative uses.
+There are many to choose from and new domains are coming on to the market all the time.
+Some lend themselves to creative uses.

 12. Look at what extensions are coming soon

 Since 2013, new domain name extensions have been entering the market.
 If you're out of domain name ideas, check which new extensions will be launched soon.